vespa-engine/documentation/documentation/tutorials/text-search-ml.md

     "ranking": {"profile": collect_features, "listFeatures": "true"}, }
 ```
-where the only changes with respect to the `get_relevant_hit` is that we no longer need to use the `recall` parameter and that we set the number of hits returned by Vespa to be equal the `number_random_sample`.
+where the only changes with respect to the `get_relevant_hit` is that we no longer need to use the `recall` parameter and that we set the number of hits returned by Vespa to be equal to `number_random_sample`.
 This works as intended because we have used
 ```
 first-phase {
     expression: random